 One of the biggest issues with parenting is not the stress that comes from parenting itself.
 Rather, it’s the difficulty that parents have coping with general life stresses that affect all men and women regardless of their family status.
+So, this is a very welcome guest post from author, Ryan Rivers.

 Long term stress is believed to be one of the key factors in anxiety development beyond genetics.
 As a working parent, you deal with minor amounts of stress every day.
 From trouble with your boss at work to worrying over the kids at home, there is a lot going on in your life and little time to find relief.
 After a while, that long term stress can turn into an anxiety problem – an inability to control that anxiety even during days that are otherwise stress free.